16 tips for Sonos users

 Have a single Sonos speaker?
 Consider adding a second one in the same room.

-11. Add a Sonos Sub to pump up the bass
+11. Add a Sonos subwoofer to pump up the bass

-Team this sleek powered subwoofer with a Sonos One, Sonos One SL, Sonos Five, Sonos sound bar or a system that features a Port music player.
+Team one of these sleek powered subwoofers with a Sonos One, Sonos One SL, Sonos Five, Sonos sound bar or a system that features a Port music player.

 12. Listen outside

-Sonos offers two ways to enjoy sound outdoors.
-The first is with their portable Sonos Move speaker.
-As long as the Move is within range of your home's Wi-Fi, you can set it up as another speaker to send music to.
-If the Move is out of range, you can still stream music to it from your smartphone via Bluetooth.
+Sonos offers a few ways to enjoy outdoor music.
+The portable Sonos Move and Sonos Roam speakers let you bring your music outside whenever you want.
+As long as you use them within range of your home's Wi-Fi, you can set either one of these models up as another speaker to send music to.
+When they're out of range, you can still stream music to them from your phone via Bluetooth.

 You can also use a Sonos Amp to power a pair of most any stereo speakers, including those designed to live outdoors.
 Sonos by Sonance Architectural outdoor speakers are specifically optimized for the Sonos Amp, but any outdoor speakers will work.